geeemchee/portfolio/docs/README.md

 {:.figcaption}

 **Classo** is built with TypeScript using redux and saga framework.
-Classo API is built with Express.js and hosted on Firebase.
+Classo API is built in a docker container as an image.
+Uses Express.js and tested with Jest framework

 <!--Relevant links - [Classo-Application]{:.heading.flip-title}, [Classo-Github]{:.heading.flip-title}
 {:.lead}-->